AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 |---|---|
 |Triggered when a shopper adds a product to an existing requistion list or while creating a new list.|`commerce.requisitionListAdds`|

->[!NOTE]
->
->`addToRequisitionList` is not supported on category view pages or for configurable products.
-It is supported on product view pages and for simple products.

 #### Data collected from addToRequisitionList

 The following table describes the data collected for this event.